prolific-digital/animatewp/README.md

 ### Understanding Animation "From"

-The animations in Prolific Animations work by animating the block "from" a specified state to its final state.
+The animations in AnimateWP work by animating the block "from" a specified state to its final state.
 This means that you define where the animation starts, and the block transitions from that state to its natural position and appearance.

 #### Example: Fade In from Left